 To mitigate exposure to the effect of changing interest rates on cash flows on securitized mortgage borrowings, the Company purchased derivative instruments primarily in the form of interest rate swap agreements (swaps) and, to a lesser extent, interest rate cap agreements (caps) and interest rate floor agreements (floors).
-The Company has \$1.7 million in derivative liabilities outstanding as of December 31, 2015, all of which are in the securitized trusts and included in trust liabilities in the consolidated balance sheets.
+There were no outstanding derivatives as of December 31, 2016.
+The Company had \$1.7 million in derivative liabilities outstanding as of December 31, 2015, all of which are in the securitized trusts and included in trust liabilities in the consolidated balance sheets.